ambitiousfew/goll/readme.md

 - Go v1.23 or greater installed.
 - Access to an Ollama API.
 Currently tested on a local instance and only uses `generate` endpoint.
+- Ensure you have pulled whatever Ollama models you reference in your config.

 ## Installation